tytydraco/yessleep/out/Transcript_from_bodycam_footage_entered_into_evidence_as_Exhibit_32C.md

 OFFICER MONROE: My sweet God in heaven - there's a photo of me on that wall!

+DISPATCH: It's a nice one, isn't it?

+OFFICER MONROE: What?
+I --

 DISPATCH: It's from the annual charity tournament for the Boys in Blue softball league.
 Don't you remember, Monroe?

+OFFICER MONROE: Huh?
+No --

-It was the day that I introduced you to my cousin, Avery.
+DISPATCH: It was the day that I introduced you to my cousin, Avery.

-BACKGROUND VOICE (FEMALE): I invited you out here because I needed material for new drapes, silly.
+BACKGROUND VOICE (FEMALE): I invited you out here because I need material for new drapes, silly.
+Don't you remember what I said to you on the day that we met?
+That you had the most beautiful, golden complexion...

 *\[Transcript 427, entered into evidence along with Officer Monroe’s bodycam footage from 12/\_\_\_\_ in reference to \_\_\_\_ serial murder case\]*